-- Sell off anything you can such as unused Tupperware, clothes you no longer wear, video games etc. Read how to sell your used stuff or the $20,000 Flip Challenge for more tips.
+- Sell off anything you can such as unused Tupperware, clothes you no longer wear, video games etc. Read how to sell your used stuff, read my eBook on how to make $10,000 in a month reselling stuff or the $20,000 Flip Challenge for more tips.

 - Rent a room if you have space or try other methods in this article to make money from your home.

 - Do odd jobs such as cleaning, gardening, ironing, babysitting etc. Check out GumTree and Airtasker to find jobs or put up flyers in your area.